-Second Chance: Coordination with Second Chance Act services occurs through FOLA, which has staff on-site at the Inglewood AJCC offering basic and individualized services to customers with criminal convictions.
+Second Chance: Coordination with Second Chance Act services occurs through Friends Outside Los Angeles (FOLA), which has staff on-site at the Inglewood AJCC offering basic and individualized services to customers with criminal convictions.
 The target population is also served through various state grants, including the California Workforce Development Board's Prison to Employment (P2E) grant program.

 Temporary Assistance for Needy Families (TANF)/CalWORKs: Coordination and cross-referrals are made between the AJCCs and the various TANF-supported programs administered by the L.A.
-County Department of Public Social Services.
+County Department of Public Social Services (DPSS).
 Both systems are adept at assessing clients to determine whether CalWORKS, WIOA, or other workforce system services are needed.
-Many CalWORKs recipients are co-enrolled in WIOA and partner programs.
+Many CalWORKs recipients may be co-enrolled in WIOA and partner programs.
 Section III.A describes coordination specific to the CalFresh Employment and Training Program.